 7.4.
 Bankruptcy.
 If either Party shall (i) make an assignment or a general arrangement for the benefit of creditors, (ii) file a petition or commence, authorize or acquiesce in the commencement of a proceeding under any bankruptcy or similar law for the protection of creditors, or have such petition filed against it and such remains undismissed for 10 Days, (iii) otherwise become bankrupt or insolvent or (iv) be unable to pay its debts as due (a "Bankruptcy Event"), then (a) this Agreement shall automatically terminate, and (b) the other Party may withhold payments and shall calculate its damages, including associated costs and attorneys' fees, resulting from such termination as if no further nominations of Gas will occur after a Bankruptcy Event

 7.5 Governmental Regulation.
-In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the Field Services, Buyer, at its election, shall have the right terminate or to conform the terms and conditions to the same economic considerations of this Agreement upon thirty (30) Days advance written notice to Seller.
+In the event the Federal Energy Regulatory Commission or any successor or other federal or state governmental agency exercises jurisdiction over the Field Services, Buyer, at its election, shall have the right terminate to or to conform the terms and conditions to the same economic considerations of this Agreement upon thirty (30) Days advance written notice to Seller.

 The Parties have executed this Agreement in multiple counterparts effective as of the Effective Date.